gSchool/ada-1-intro-to-ruby/00-variables-data-types/02-wk02-nested-arrays-hashes.md

 1. Details about a meal served by your restaurant, such as name, price, and allergy info
 1. Details about all the meals your restaurant serves

 As the last question above demonstrates, sometimes an array or a hash by itself does not solve a problem.
-Very often we will need to combine these two data structures to produce something a little more nuanced.
+Very often we will need to combine these two data structures to produce something a little more sophisticated.

 ## "Any Object" Includes Other Arrays and Hashes